EveSunMaple/Frosti/README.md

 > [!TIP]
 > You can pin your article by setting the `badge` attribute to `Pin`

+## 📝 Note on Node.js Compatibility

+Frosti is currently compatible with Node.js versions **18.x** and **20.x**.
+If you are using Node.js v22.x, you may encounter unexpected issues.

+To ensure proper functionality:
+1. Use Node.js version 18.x or 20.x.
+2. If needed, switch your Node.js version using tools like [nvm](https://github.com/nvm-sh/nvm).

+Future updates will include support for Node.js v22.x.

 ## ⬇️ Usage

 > [!IMPORTANT]